-In addition to MASH, the Company is exploring the use of its FASN inhibitors in acne and in select forms of cancer, diseases in which dysregulation of fatty acid metabolism also play a key role.
-Denifanstat is currently being tested in China by the Company's license partner, Ascletis, a subsidiary of Ascletis Pharma, in a Phase 3 clinical trial for moderate to severe acne vulgaris, and a Phase 3 trial in recurrent glioblastoma multiforme (GBM) in combination with bevacizumab.
-The Company has completed IND-enabling studies for a second clinical candidate FASN inhibitor, TVB-3567.
+In addition to MASH, the Company is exploring the use of its FASN inhibitors in acne and in select forms of cancer, diseases in which dysregulation of fatty acid metabolism also plays a key role.
+Denifanstat is currently being tested in China by the Company's license partner, Ascletis BioScience Co.
+Ltd. (Ascletis), a subsidiary of Ascletis Pharma Inc. (Ascletis Pharma), in a Phase 3 clinical trial for moderate to severe acne vulgaris and a Phase 3 trial in recurrent glioblastoma multiforme (GBM) in combination with bevacizumab.
+In November 2024, Ascletis announced completion of enrollment of 480 patients in the acne Phase 3 clinical trial.
+The Company has completed Investigational New Drug (IND)-enabling studies for a second FASN inhibitor, TVB-3567.

 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted (GAAP) in the United States.
 Any reference in these notes to applicable guidance is meant to refer to GAAP as found in the Accounting Standards Codification (ASC) and Accounting Standards Updates (ASU) promulgated by the Financial Accounting Standards Board (FASB).
+Certain prior year amounts have been reclassified to conform to the current year presentation.

-These unaudited interim financial statements and accompanying notes should be read in conjunction with the Company's annual financial statements and the notes thereto included in the Company's Form 10-K filed with the Securities and Exchange Commission (SEC) on March 25, 2024.
-The accompanying interim financial statements as of March 31, 2024 and for the three months ended March 31, 2024 and 2023 are unaudited but include all adjustments that management believes to be necessary for a fair presentation of the periods presented.
+These unaudited interim financial statements and accompanying notes should be read in conjunction with the Company's annual financial statements and the notes thereto included in the Company's Form 10-K, as filed with the Securities and Exchange Commission (SEC) on March 25, 2024.
+The accompanying interim financial statements as of September 30, 2024 and for the three and nine months ended September 30, 2024 and 2023 are unaudited but include all adjustments that management believes to be necessary for a fair presentation of the periods presented.
 Interim results are not necessarily indicative of results for a full year.
 Balance sheet amounts as of December 31, 2023 have been derived from the audited financial statements as of that date.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
-Such estimates include accruals of research and development expenses, accrued costs for services rendered in connection with third-party contractor clinical trial activities, preferred stock and common stock valuations prior to the Company's initial public offering of Series A common stock (IPO) and stock option valuations and stock-based compensation.
+Such estimates include accruals of research and development expenses, accrued costs for services rendered under agreements with third-party contract research organizations (CROs), preferred stock and common stock valuations prior to the Company's initial public offering of Series A common stock (IPO) and stock option valuations and stock-based compensation.
 On an ongoing basis, the Company evaluates its estimates and judgments, which are based on historical and anticipated results and trends and on various other assumptions that management believes to be reasonable under the circumstances.
-Actual results could differ from those estimates.
+Actual results could differ from those estimates